 Scripture shows us that God is intentionally designing and directing our lives (Proverbs 16:9; Psalm 139:16), and it also shows us that it is God’s will that we be content with the life He has given us (Hebrews 13:5; I Timothy 6:6).

-This can be a challenge for us in a world that is a swirling, writhing mass of discontentment.
+This can be a challenge for us in a world that is always longing for more; a world that looks on contentment with disdain.

 If this is something you struggle with (like I do!), may I recommend the book The Rare Jewel of Christian Contentment by Jeremiah Burroughs.
 It is an old book so it isn’t easy to read, but it is full of profound wisdom in this area of contentment.

 I hope that our gingerbread house incident hasn’t only reminded me of the inadequacy of a photo but that it has also reminded you.
 I hope that we are all encouraged to consider this area of contentment in our lives as we view the world around us–particularly social media.
-Choosing contentment when everyone else around us is in a constant state of complaining dissatisfaction is truly one way we can really stand out as believers in Jesus Christ.
+Choosing contentment when so many around us are in a constant state of complaining dissatisfaction is truly one way we can really stand out as believers in Jesus Christ.